Needing U.S. Credit History to Get A Personal Loan Option

-Many non-U.S. Citizens (including H1b visa holders) in the United States need loans such as personal loans, refinancing education loans, or an auto loan.
+Many non-U.S. Citizens (including H1b visa holders) in the United States need loans such as personal loan options, refinancing education loan options, or an auto loan option.
 If you fall into this category, you may have been able to get those products back in your home country but are now facing difficulty finding them in the United States.

 Many non-U.S. citizens realize the following chicken-or-the-egg conundrum:

 - They can’t get a personal loan option or credit product because they do not have a U.S. credit history.

 - But the only way to build up a credit history is to get a personal loan option or credit product in the U.S.